webwizard2024/antigravity-clone/README.md

-# Anti-Gravity IDE
+# Anti-Gravity Clone

 ## Why This Project?

 Modern development environments are powerful but often heavy and difficult to customize for experimentation.
 This project explores the idea of a lightweight, browser-based coding environment that combines code editing, execution, and AI-assisted development in a single interface.

-Anti-Gravity IDE is designed as a learning and experimentation tool rather than a full replacement for traditional desktop IDEs.
+Anti-Gravity clone is designed as a learning and experimentation tool rather than a full replacement for traditional desktop IDEs.

 > The goal is to reduce friction between writing code, running it, and improving it with AI assistance.